-In these scenarios it is necessary to take note of the reflection and refraction of the travelling waves in power system joints.
-These can cause attenuation of the travelling waves.
+In these scenarios, it is necessary to take note of the reflection and refraction of the traveling waves in power system joints.
+These can cause attenuation of the traveling waves.
 This means that there is a limit to the number of taps that can be accommodated in the line being monitored.

 A fault would generally last a number of milliseconds before the protection system kicked in and cleared the fault.
-During this time the voltage would dip and current would rise.
+During this time the voltage would dip and the current would rise.
 By using the value of the voltage and current at the time of the fault it would be possible to calculate the impedance at this moment in time.

 However, this method is fraught with errors.
-If the fault is caused by a high impedance object such as a tree, this would create extra impedance to ground therefore invalidating the impedance calculation and causing errors in the distance to fault.
-Other factors also come into play such as incorrect line parameters, mutual coupling, unstable fault arc etc. These cause inaccuracies that could put a distance to fault calculation out by 1-15% of the overall line length.
+If the fault is caused by a high impedance object such as a tree, this would create extra impedance to the ground, therefore, invalidating the impedance calculation and causing errors in the distance to the fault.
+Other factors also come into play such as incorrect line parameters, mutual coupling, unstable fault arc, etc. These cause inaccuracies that could put a distance to fault calculation out by 1-15% of the overall line length.

-Step in the travelling wave fault location method.
-It is immune to high resistance faults, incorrect line parameters, unstable fault arcs and mutual coupling.
-In addition the accuracy is to within one tower span no matter what the line length.
+Step in the traveling wave fault location method.
+It is immune to high resistance faults, incorrect line parameters, unstable fault arcs, and mutual coupling.
+In addition, the accuracy is to within one tower span no matter what the line length.

 So again thinking of a 100km line, that’s accuracy to +/-150m.